 The weather looked decidedly suspicious in the morning.
 It was grey and a bit windy, much like a typical summer’s day back home.
 Probably the first bad morning of the holiday though, so we can’t really complain, I suppose.
 Well actually, we’re British, so we can complain about anything, even if it’s something we like.

-Anyway, over breakfast we tried to munch our way through as much as possible.
+Anyway, we tried to munch our way through as much as possible for breakfast.
 There were still far too many pains au chocolat and brioches around the place.
 So we did as good a job as we could manage.

 We also spent a few minutes round at the big house taking photos of each other.
 After all, it may well be the last time the kids see each other.